 Universities & Colleges in Alaska

 Alaska is America's largest state, in terms of area.
 It's situated towards the northwest of the USA.
-It's America's fourth least populous state and nation's least densely populated state.
+It's America's fourth least populous state and USA's least densely populated state.
 Nearly half of the state's residents, about 722,718 people live within the metropolitan area of Anchorage.
 The state's estimated population back in the year 2011 was approximately 725,000 people.
 The Alaskan weather is unpredictable.
 In extremes, the weather has been recorded at a high of 38 degrees C and a low of -62 degrees C. Anytime rainfalls and the sunny weather are a part of the climate here.

 Studying in Alaska